fastlane/fastlane/README.md

     frameit silver

-To run the setup proces again to add new frames use:
+To run the setup process again to add new frames use:

     frameit setup